posted on 2024-09-12

 signal-2024-07-02-150508_007.jpg

-Figure 54: View of Mount Lassen from the Devestated Area Trail
+Figure 54: View of Mount Lassen from the Devastated Area Trail

 This is a nice hike through some burnt forestland and down to King Creek Falls.
 The hike back up from the falls is steep, but otherwise the trail is an easy hike.